openmediavault/openmediavault-docs/howitworks.rst

 How does it works?
 ##################

 |omv| is a complex piece of software.
 Developers can easily understand how it works by looking at the source code and developing plugins.
-For the average user is a little bit more complicated.
+For the average user it is a little bit more complicated.
 Some of the mechanics on how it works are explained ahead.

 Essential elements:
 	**Frontend** The |webui|, is written in javascript using the extjs sencha framework.
 Is rendered using the nginx http engine.